-These bandwidth tests work by downloading and uploading a known quantity of data and then measuring the time it takes.
-The results can tell you if the internet is actually slow today (for you at least) or if you’re just in a hurry.
+These bandwidth tests work by downloading and uploading a known quantity of data to their server and then measuring the time it takes.
+The results (you get at least information about the upload speed, download speed, and ping) can tell you if the internet is actually slow today (for you at least) or if you’re just in a hurry.

 The catch to an online, internet-based bandwidth test is that it involves the bandwidth of your internet connection in the test.
 Sometimes, it is useful to know about the bandwidth on the local network.
 This requires a locally installed bandwidth tool or monitoring software.

-For a simple bandwidth measurement on a single PC, Windows Task Manager can show basic data.
+For a simple bandwidth measurement on a single PC, Windows Task Manager can show basic data about your Wi-Fi and ethernet connection.
 Just select the Performance tab and then click the network interface.
 In the example below, you can see what happens when watching a YouTube trailer.

-To really get a full picture of network bandwidth, it takes a more advanced tool like PRTG Network Monitor.
+To really get a full picture of network bandwidth, it takes a more advanced tool like Paessler PRTG monitoring software.
 This kind of tool has several advantages over simpler tools.

-First, while it will also let you look at a snapshot of current bandwidth data, it can also track and store bandwidth results.
+First, while it will also let you look at a snapshot of current bandwidth data (LAN and/or Wi-Fi), it can also track and store bandwidth results.
 This allows an administrator to view how bandwidth changes over time.
-Second, the tools mentioned earlier only show how the bandwidth is available to the single computer running the test.
+Also, the tools mentioned earlier only show how the bandwidth is available to the single computer running the test.

-With the PRTG Network Monitor, and tools like it, you can monitor all of the traffic on the local network as it passes by the network interface.
-This allows the administrator to not only see how much bandwidth is available, but also how much is being used and by whom.
-Is there someone streaming high-definition movies?
+With PRTG, and tools like it, you can monitor all of the traffic on the local network as it passes by the network interface.
+This allows the administrator to not only see how much bandwidth is available, but also how much is being used and by whom (program, device, service, protocol, IP address etc.).
+Is there someone streaming high-definition videos?
 Is the printer repeatedly trying to download updates?
 Once the administrator can see what is using the bandwidth, they can either fix it, or make the case to upgrade to more bandwidth.